-We believe the next horizon for companies will be the 'External S' - how a company looks beyond its own walls to make a positive impact on society.
-At some point in the near future, optimizing the internal business model will no longer be sufficient to stand out from the pack for inclusion in portfolios for socially responsible investment.
+We believe the next horizon for companies will be the 'External S' how a company looks beyond its own walls to make a positive impact on society.
+At some point in the near future, optimizing the internal business model will no longer be for inclusion in portfolios for socially responsible investment.
 And when that time comes, like the sustainability work that began two decades ago, proactive companies will be best positioned to win the day.